 A healthy sleep can be affected by those two cruxes of a healthy lifestyle: regular exercise and a decent diet.
 More specifically, having gone out for a run, a swim or a cycle tires out your body so that you feel you want to dive into your bed at the end of the day.
 Ensure you warm up and cool down after such exercise to avoid aching muscles that keep you awake and instead enjoy the sensation as you slip into the sleepof a welcome rest for weary bones and muscles.

 In busy and varied lives, it is sometimes difficult to establish a reliable routine.
-There’s after-work drinks, dinner parties, late-night shows, stressful days, and a host of obligations and worries that can keep you up late at night and wrench you awake before you’ve had your full sleep. is, however, one of the most important factors in achieving fluid and glorious natural sleep, so you should do whatever you can in your power to set yourself a regular 7 or 8-hour sleep cycle that is as consistent as possible.
+There’s after-work drinks, dinner parties, late-night shows, stressful days, and a host of obligations and worries that can keep you up late at night and wrench you awake before you’ve had your full sleep.
+A sleepagenda is, however, one of the most important factors in achieving fluid and glorious natural sleep, so you should do whatever you can in your power to set yourself a regular 7 or 8-hour sleep cycle that is as consistent as possible.
 In reality, a ritual is anything that you do repetitively to connect with your inner spirit.